ifBars/ScheduleLua-Docs/docs/api/npc/index.md

 - Additional NPC information attributes

 Note that some commonly requested features, such as making NPCs follow players or complex NPC behavior control, are not currently planned for implementation.

+## Command Registration Best Practices

+When creating commands that utilize the NPC API, follow these best practices:

+1. **Always register commands in `OnConsoleReady()`** to ensure the console system is fully initialized
+2. **Use prefixes like `npc_`** for your commands to avoid conflicts with built-in game commands
+3. **Provide clear descriptions and usage examples** to make your commands user-friendly
+4. **Include proper error handling** for cases when NPCs don't exist or parameters are invalid
+5. **Return success/failure status** to provide feedback to the user

+See the [Command API documentation](../registry/commands.md) for more details on registering and managing console commands.

 Stay tuned for updates to the API as development progresses.